 Analogies

-An intriguing property of neural word embeddings is that analogies can often be solved simply by adding/subtracting word embeddings.
-For example, the classic analogy:
+An intriguing property observed in trained word embeddings is that analogies are often solved simply by adding/subtracting them, e.g.:

 man is to king as woman is to queen